DigiBP/digibp-monterosa/Submission Documents/README.md

 #### Google Forms / WordPress Website ####

 As simple WordPress website has been created which is combined with Google Forms (see [URL](https://programrecommendation.wordpress.com)).
 This Website serves as a starting point of the process.
-The Google Forms has been linked with Responses in a Google Sheet.
+The Google Forms has been linked with responses in a Google Sheet.
 Google sheets runs a script when the Google Form is submitted ([see script](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/txt/Google_Sheets_rest_API_camunda.txt)).
 The script triggers the process to be started.
 The first Task in the process is a Service Task, sending an e-mail to the user with the camunda invitation link.

 #### Google Sheets ####